Legislative Administration Committee

 Address: Room 49

-Facility Services manages the infrastructure of the State Capitol Building, including maintenance, capital improvement projects and space planning.
-The staff also provides centralized purchasing, mail handling and distribution of legislative publications.
+Facility Services manages the infrastructure of the State Capitol Building, including maintenance, capital improvement projects, centralized purchasing, mail handling and distribution of legislative publications.

 Address: Room 140-C